JM-Lemmi/numberplate-db-backend/Readme.md

 The API is supposed to be written in Go.

-- GET numberplates
+- [x] GET numberplates
+- PUT numberplates
 - GET numberplates/recent only the most recent 100 (by me)
 - GET numberplates/:id
-- PUT numberplates/:id
 - DELETE numberplates/:id
 - GET numberplates/:id/image (gets the image from the most recent meet)
 - GET numberplates/:id/meets